 Snow Creek Falls Trail is a 21.3 mile moderately trafficked out and back trail located near Yosemite National Park, California that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Waterfall, scenic views of Half Dome and Tenaya Canyon.
 The Snow Creek Falls Trail starts about a mile from one of Yosemite Valley's most popular destinations, Mirror Lake or Mirror Meadow as it is now known.
 This hike is on par with the hike to the top of Yosemite Falls, so it shouldn't be taken lightly.
 The views rising above Tenaya Canyon are not to be missed.
 One thing I did miss was the actual waterfall, as the trail doesn't pass right by it.
 Still the hike was rather enjoyable and the views from the top are well worth the effort.
 I did the hike in May and water was plentiful, but by summer it may be harder to come by until the river, so be prepared.
 As always, bring that camera!